brockfanning/sdg-indicators-1/_pages/en/guidance.md

 ## National reporting platform - SDG

-National reporting platform - SDG is a publicly available tool serving dissemination and presentation of indicators monitoring Sustainable Development Goals (SDGs) of the 2030 Agenda (with data for Germany) and a set of indicators for monitoring sustainable development on the level of the country.
+The national reporting platform - SDG is a publicly available tool for the dissemination and presentation of data for Germany on the indicators of the Sustainable Development Goals (SDGs) of the United Nations (UN) 2030 Agenda.
 ### Our aproach to NRP

-In order to conform with the UN's Fundamental Principles of Official Statistics, the minimum characteristics an SDG NRP should have are that it should:
+In order to comply with the UN's Fundamental Principles of Official Statistics, the minimum characteristics of an SDG NRP should be the following: <br>
+The NRP
-- be managed by national statistical offices;
+- is managed by national statistical offices;
-- features official statistics and metadata according to established standard methodology;
+- provides official statistics and metadata according to established standard methodology;
-- be publicly accessible;
+- is publicly accessible;
-- allows for feedback from data users;
+- enables feedback from data users;
-- features open source (free) technology.
+- is operated with open source (free) technology.

-In addition, the German NRP reporting platform has been developed in accordance with recognized international guidelines, especially with regard to open data and software.
+In addition, the German NRP has been developed in accordance with recognized international guidelines, in particular with regard to freely accessible data and software.

 ## NRP - sources